-The 2019 Franke Park Day Camp supervisor is Chris Freehill.
-Chris is returning for his 42nd year on staff and his 29th year as the camp's supervisor.
-He has many fond memories of his own childhood summers at Franke Park Day Camp.
-Chris currently teaches fifth grade with Fort Wayne Community Schools at Forest Park Elementary School.
-Chris looks forward to another great summer at camp.
+The 2022 Franke Park Day Camp supervisor is Chris Freehill.
+Chris is returning for his 45th year on staff and his 32nd year as the camp’s supervisor.
+Chris has many fond memories of his own childhood summers at Franke Park Day Camp.
+He is currently teaching 3rd grade at Forest Park Elementary School.

 For those of you who are curious (or may have an allergy issue) about what we serve at camp, check out the following list for all of your favorite camp recipes: